What is Title IX?

 Examples of sexual harassment may include the following, when they are part of a pattern of conduct that meets either of the standards set forth above: displays of sexually suggestive materials or content, sexual jokes or innuendos, sexual touching, unwelcome flirting or advances, pressure for sex, repeated requests for dates, persistent email or social network communications, requiring sexual favors in exchange for a grade, a favor or some other benefit, sexual contact, sexual assault.

-Sexual harassment is a form of unlawful discrimination and is prohibited by Ohio University Policy 03.004 – Sexual Misconduct, Relationship Violence, and Stalking.
+Sexual harassment is governed by Ohio University Policy 03.004 – Sexual Misconduct, Relationship Violence, and Stalking.
 For more information on the complaint procedures for students, please see the Student Sexual Misconduct, Relationship Violence, and Stalking Process.
 If you would like information on the grievance procedure for employees, please see the ECRC Grievance Procedure.

-Contact the Office for Institutional Equity at 740-593-9132, by email, email@example.com, or you may also fill out the Discrimination/Harassment Complaint Form and deliver, email, or fax to the Office for Institutional Equity at 740-597-9059.
+Contact Equity and Civil Rights Compliance at 740-593-9140, by email, firstname.lastname@example.org, or you may also fill out the Discrimination/Harassment Complaint Form and deliver, email, or fax to the Equity and Civil Rights Compliance at 740-597-9059.

 If you have been subjected to sexual violence, please contact the Ohio University Police Department immediately at 740-593-1911.
 Also, get medical attention, if needed, from Campus Care or any of the local hospitals.